Factions of Vazdimet

 Values: Discovery • Technology • Perseverance

 The Sparnell Confederation emphasizes patriotism, personal achievement, and family honor above all else.
 Citizens' chances of success are governed by the reputation of their family name, with those from dishonored houses encouraged to choose a new name and set forth in search of their own future.
 The more successful families rely upon Family Councils to review the records and achievements of current and hopeful family members, choosing to disown those individuals expected to underperform and approve or disapprove proposed marriage arrangements.
-All citizens are conscripted into the Sparnell Armed Forces upon coming of age, to ensure they are imbued with the values and skills required for success within the Confederation, and to guarantee they fulfill their obligations to Confederation leadership and Empress Rakethorne.
+All citizens are conscripted into the Sparnell Armed Forces upon coming of age at sixteen, to ensure they are imbued with the values and skills required for success within the Confederation and to guarantee they fulfill their obligations to Confederation leadership and Empress Rakethorne.
 The SAF fosters a cutthroat environment where only the strong survive, pushing less bloodthirsty individuals into dead end support positions which do little to add to the family name.
 The most talented conscripts often make their careers within the SAF, continuing to add to their family legacy, often even after death in the form of Afterlife Intelligences.
 To the Sparnelli, family honor serves as both shield, spear, and goal as they strive to make their own mark within the Confederation.

 The jingoistic Sparnell Confederation rewards loyalty, patriotism, and merit - in that order.
 Citizens begin their careers in support of the military before earning their way into desired professions.